The Sports Medicine Academy Programme

 Kris’ past experience has ranged from head of PE to coaching young athletes who are currently in professional football such as Tom Cairney who currently plays at Fulham FC.

-What our past students have to say about the Sports Medicine Academy:
+What our past learners have to say about the Sports Medicine Academy:

 “The sports medicine course is an ideal further educational option which offers those who have a particular interest in being either sports or physio therapists.
 The course offers a wide range of opportunities that students should grab with both hands.